-The Center received a substantial amount of its total revenue and other support from the Victims Assistance and Law Enforcement (approximately 40% in both 2016 and 2015), Colorado Department of Public Safety (approximately 15% and 9% in 2016 and 2015, respectively), and Victims of Crime Act (approximately 18% and 17% in 2016 and 2015, respectively).
+The Center received a substantial amount of its total revenue and other support from the Victims Assistance and Law Enforcement (approximately 34% and 40% in 2017 and 2016, respectively), Law Assistance for Victims Grant (approximately 11% and 15% in 2017 and 2016, respectively), and Victims of Crime Act (approximately 32% and 18% in 2017 and 2016, respectively).
 A significant reduction in the level of such support, if this were to occur, may have an adverse effect on the Center's programs and activities.